All Episodes

 Come on, don't.

-He covered Beat It with a song called Eat It.
+I mean, he didn't, he covered Beat It with a song called Eat It.

-Gotta leave Weird Al out of this.
+Got to leave Weird Al out of this.

-I remember beat it though.
+I remember Beat It, though.

 We almost lost our Kansas City affiliate over this.

-So I thought it'd be appropriate to use beat it as the theme song for the update, continuing legal update news on that.
+So I thought it'd be appropriate to use Beat It as the theme song for the update, continuing legal update news on that.

-It took real diplomacy to uh to hold on.
+It took real diplomacy to hold on.

 Here's the headline from Al Jazeera.